 (Helping Elementary At-Risk To Succeed) HEARTS is, by definition, a school-based partial hospitalization program.
 It falls within the mental health treatment spectrum of care, and from a clinical perspective, HEARTS is placed between outpatient therapy and inpatient hospitalization.
 What does that mean?
-In a nutshell, students who need more than just outpatient therapy, but less than an admission to a psychiatric hospital, are potential qualifiers for HEARTS.
+In a nutshell, students who need more than just outpatient therapy, but less than admission to a psychiatric hospital, are potential qualifiers for HEARTS.
 A typical school day at HEARTS includes two hours of group therapy along with math and language arts instruction (SCASD curriculum).
 Students also have access to weekly individual therapy sessions and weekly psychiatric appointments.
-Families also participate in family therapy, as well as the psychiatric time.
+Families also participate in family therapy, as well as psychiatric time.
 It is important to note that HEARTS is a licensed mental health provider, and so there are state regulations that must be followed for admission and treatment.

-IMHIntegrated Mental Health (IMH) Services are available through the school mental health program to students, families, and faculty/staff in the State College Area School District.IMH services are dedicated to providing comprehensive mental health services that are strengths-based, developmentally appropriate, data driven, youth guided and family focused.
-Services primarily include assessment and evaluation, consultation and collaboration, individual, group, and family therapy, and targeted trainings.
+School Based Mental Health (SBMH) ServicesSchool Based Mental Health Services are available through the school mental health program to students, families, and faculty/staff in the State College Area School District.
+SBMH services are dedicated to providing comprehensive mental health services that are strength-based, developmentally appropriate, data-driven, youth-guided and family focused.
+Services primarily include assessment and evaluation, consultation and collaboration, individual, group, and family therapy, and targeted training.